-- Team leader representing the team that completed their projects in the past nine years when they were learners at school, and how Y-CAP impacted them personally as well as the sustainability of their project since then
+- Team leader representing the team that completed their projects in the past when they were learners at school, and how Y-CAP impacted them personally as well as the sustainability of their project since then

 - Mentor (Teacher or Official who is now using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person

 - Individuals who are using the Y-CAP toolkit for school, community or personal projects, and how Y-CAP impacted the person

 - What did you learn through YCAP?